About your tenancy

 - Termination of a tenancy

 Normally, tenants who come through the homelessness process are housed in temporary accommodation as 'Non-Secure' Tenants.
-By definition, Non-Secure Tenants do not have Security of Tenure and therefore have fewer rights than Secure Tenants.
+Non-Secure Tenants do not have Security of Tenure.

 What happens if I break a condition of my tenancy?